graphql/graphql-scalars/scalars/contributed/chillicream/decimal.md

 libraries like `decimal.js`, `big.js`, or `bignumber.js` for precise decimal
 arithmetic.

-This scalar is based on the .NET `Decimal` type, which supports up to 28-29 significant digits.

 # Recommended name

 The recommended name for this scalar is `Decimal`.